milanaryal/milanaryal.github.io/_posts/2013/2013-03-23-life-lessons.md

 ---
 title: "Life lessons"
 date: 2013-03-23T10:55:09+05:45
-excerpt: "No matter who tries to teach you lessons about life, you won't understand it until you have to go through them on your own."
 ---

+No matter who tries to teach you lessons about life, you won't understand it until you have to go through them on your own.

 * Don't go for looks, they can deceive.
 Don't go for wealth even that fades away.
 Go for someone who makes you smile.
 * There are moments in life when you really miss someone that you want to pick them up from your dreams and hug them.
 Hope you dream of that someone.